Nk-Kyle/api-parking-system/README.md

     - **TAG** should be of form **[MAJOR]:[MINOR]**
     - **.** describes the location of the Dockerfile

+### Dev: Running Dockerfile locally

+1. Setup Env file and serviceAccount.json as in [Running Locally]
+2. Run dockerfile:

+    ```
+    docker run --env-file .env -p 8080:8080 -v ${pwd}/secrets:/secrets go-parking-system:$TAG
+    ```

+    - --env-file to load environment variables from file (when running container, can ignore Error loading .env file error)
+    - -p forwards port 8080 from host to 8080 in container
+    - -v attaches volume from host (i.e. secrets folder) to secrets in container

 ### Pushing to Artifact Registry